 In addition to noncontrolling redeemable interests in properties, we classify our 6% Series I Convertible Perpetual Preferred Units, or Series I preferred units, and our 7.5% Cumulative Redeemable Preferred Units, or 7.5% preferred units, in temporary equity due to the possibility that we could be required to redeem the securities for cash.
-For the Series I preferred units, the holders have the ability to redeem this series of preferred units for cash upon the occurrence of a change in control event, which would include a change in the majority of the directors on Simon Property's Board of Directors, or the Board, that occurs over a two year period.
+Prior to their redemption, the holders of the Series I preferred units had the ability to redeem this series of preferred units for cash upon the occurrence of a change in control event, which included a change in the majority of the directors on Simon Property's Board of Directors, or the Board, that occurs over a two year period.
 Such a change in Board composition could be deemed outside of our control.
 For the 7.5% preferred units, the redemption of preferred units requires the delivery of fully registered shares of Simon Property common stock.
-The previous and current carrying amount of all of these series of preferred units is equal to their liquidation value, which is the amount payable upon the occurrence of any event that could potentially result in cash settlement.
+The previous and current carrying amounts of both of these series of preferred units are equal to their liquidation value, which is the amount payable upon the occurrence of any event that could potentially result in cash settlement.